Press "Enter" to skip to content

 Back then, I couldn’t comprehend my connection to this quote.
 Why I’d cried while highlighting it or why I’d felt inclined to reread it another hundred time.
 Now, I understand it’s because I was Red.

 I’d once laid my heart at my Blue’s feet, giving her the same exact power.
-I’d emotionally exposed myself in an unknown way with foreign feelings for the first time, all in a way that could have ended me.
+I’d emotionally exposed myself in an unknown way with foreign feelings for the first time.
+And it could have ended me.
 And somehow, even in anguish, I’d do it all over again.
-Vulnerability was what gave me the strength to embrace my true self and then showcase it to the rest of the world.
+Vulnerability was what gave me the strength to embrace my true self and showcase it to the rest of the world.
 And even if the epic love affair wasn’t what I achieved from doing so, sometimes all we can ask for from vulnerability is growth.

 The entirety of This Is How You Lose The Time War has changed how I view sapphic romance in general.
 It’s also helped me better understand my relationship with and expectations for bisexuality.
 It’s not just a novel about forbidden love or galactic relations, it’s about the power of vulnerability.